 - Daniel Fulkerson - Riley Children's Hospital, Indiana University, Indianapolis, IN

 Exposure to strong clinical research is readily available for those interested.
 Texas Children's Hospital is one of the original centers of the respected Hydrocephalus Clinical Research Network, in addition to the Park Reeves study collaborative for Chiari and Syringomyelia.
 Texas Children's Hospital also participates in the Children’s Oncology Group and the Pediatric Brain Tumor Consortium.
-As the Chief Quality Officer of the hospital is Dr. Thomas Luerssen, quality Improvement is deeply rooted in Texas Children's Hospital pediatric neurosurgery culture.
+Quality Improvement is deeply rooted in Texas Children's Hospital pediatric neurosurgery culture.
 Quality Improvement also enjoys unique synergy with big data analytics, with our health services research team working in the pediatric neurosurgery section.

 In addition, former fellows are once and always a part of the Texas Children's Hospital family, and continue to collaborate with the Texas Children's Hospital team in multi-institutional projects to advance pediatric neurosurgical care.

 Is Texas Children's Hospital right for you?

 If you're applying to a pediatric neurosurgery fellowship now, look closely at Texas Children's Hospital.
 With the large volume, diverse case mix, well-funded facility, and most importantly, respected and approachable faculty, the fellowship provides one of the best clinical experiences in the world.
 The clinical instructor status and attending surgeon privileges during the fellowship year provide a key step in transitioning to practice.